Cold feet? Read about causes, tips & solutions here

 Avoid tight shoes

 Tight shoes can impede blood circulation in the feet.
-Choose shoes that are comfortable and offer plenty of room.
+Opt for shoes that are comfortable and offer enough space.

-Regular exercise can help improve poor circulation.
-Simple foot exercises, such as toe curls or foot rotations, can already be helpful in stopping a falling body temperature
+Regular exercise can help to improve poor blood flow.
+Simple foot exercises, such as curling your toes or foot rotations, can already be useful in stopping a falling body temperature

 Smoking constricts blood vessels and can contribute to circulation problems, which can cause cold feet.